-- USB serial adapter (USB to RS232) - MST programming adapter Art. no.: Elektronik-00198 - Serial cable, if required (not null modem cable)
+- USB serial adapter (USB to RS232)

+MST programming adapter (Order optional)

+- Serial cable, if required (not null modem cable)

 Figure 6 is the schematic (cabling) for the minimal wiring of the MST in conjunction with a PC.

 Figure 7 describes the wiring with analog throttle, analog braking and reverse switch of the MST in conjunction with a PC.